My daughter was guessing words instead of actually reading them.

 For one full week, we revisited phonics basics.

-Before I get into what we did, I want to explain what was actually going on, because if your child is doing this too, you’re not alone, and it doesn’t mean something is seriously wrong.
+Before I get into what we did, I want to explain what was actually going on, because if your child is doing this too, you are not alone, and it does not mean something is seriously wrong.

 When kids first learn to read, many rely on memorization.